 - Team 2 - 500,000 reports

 This means that a single team cannot consume all the available quota from your subscription and prevent another team from receiving reports.
 You can change the assigned quota for a team at any time, either increasing or decreasing it as needed.
 This can be done by the team Owner when they switch to the team where they will be presented with the 'Team Quota Limit' option.

 Structuring Your Teams

-For larger organisations, we recommend that the main account which will hold the subscription to a plan, and thus be the Owner of all teams, should be considered carefully.
+For organisations, we strongly recommend that the main account which will hold the subscription to a plan, and thus be the Owner of all teams, should be considered carefully and usually be a generic mailbox like firstname.lastname@example.org.
 This account will need to create new teams as required and assign them a portion of the quota.
 Ongoing management of that team can then be handed to a member with the Admin role, but the initial task of creating a team can only be done by the account that holds the subscription to a plan.